-Common Warthog (© Mike Richardson)
+Desert Warthog (© Mike Richardson)

-We had less luck with Desert Warthog, our final mammal target.
-This was another 'northern special' that we missed in Meru NP, and we naïvely expected this species to be easy to find in Samburu NR.
+Our final mammal target was Desert Warthog, another 'northern special' that we missed in Meru NP.
+Previous trip reports suggested that this species is relatively easy to find in Samburu NR.

 In arid environments Common Warthog and Desert Warthog can look very similar and can be found in the same habitat.
 Both species can have short manes and brown hair (the latter is influenced by the soil colour).